 Mix up your routine a little to get the most benefit for your upper chest, such as by doing inclines first when you’re fresh enough to take on large weights.

 Remember that if you want to build muscle, you need to avoid getting stuck in routines as this can seriously hamper your ability to bulk up.

 This not only refers to doing the same exercises, but it means changing the angle when you’re doing incline work.

 For example, try a press from 20 degrees, then a variation of a press done at 45 degrees.
 When done together, these exercises will break down the muscle for greater muscle gains.

-Having the right upper chest exercises is crucial to building the smaller pec muscles that are often neglected during your workouts.
+Having the right upper chest exercises is crucial to building the smaller pec muscles that are often neglected during your chest workout.

-The above workouts will help you to strengthen and build your upper chest.
+The above upper chest workouts will help you to strengthen and build your upper chest.

 However, it’s important to avoid common mistakes that can be preventing you from getting bigger and more symmetrical chest muscles, such as overtraining.

 Why is my upper chest not growing?